![]() |

 better images.

-curiosity is a familiar reaction, typically with the technology savvy
+Curiosity is a familiar reaction, typically with the technology-savvy under-thirty crowd, and especially Europeans.

-Images difficult to see in bright sunlight |
+| Images are difficult to see in bright sunlight |

-controlled device he and Diane are mindful to not intrude on anyone
+When operating the remote-controlled device, he and Diane are mindful to not intrude on anyone's privacy.
+They don’t buzz low over

-crowds, or deliberately focus on individuals.
+crowds or deliberately focus on individuals.

 space is difficult.
-A few times they
+A few times, they

 used the UAV to try to locate a pod of dolphins that cavort along the eastern

-side of the island, only to discover that pinpointing a fast moving six-foot
+side of the island, only to discover that pinpointing a fast-moving six-foot

 creature is nearly impossible.
 On the